AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataOutputFormats.md

 ## <a name="table">`Table Output Format` </a>

-The following is a request to retrieve Data in a Table format with out headers
+The following is a request to retrieve Data in a Table format without headers
  ```text
       GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/DataView/Simple/Data/Interpolated
       /form=table